AdamKeeley/P0223/Notes.md

 ## Data
 - UK Biobank
 	- full cohort diagnosed with Covid-19 who were alive on 2021-01-01
-	- uses
+	- coded using
 - TPP
 	- GP data
 	- subset of UKB
-	- uses CTV3
+	- coded using CTV3
 - Emis
 	- GP data
 	- subset of UKB
-	- uses Read2
+	- coded using Read2
 - Lookups
 	- Diagnosis
 		- used to define patients with the autoimmune diseases and covariates of interest